All About Herpesviral Infection, Symptoms and Treatment

 There is no cure for herpes.
 However, medicines can help.
 The medicine acyclovir can speed up healing and can lessen the pain of herpes for many people.

-Acyclovir pills can treat primary or recurrent herpes and can stop or lessen the number of recurrences.
+Acyclovir pills can treat primary or recurrent herpesviral infections and can stop or lessen the number of herpes events.
 Acyclovir also comes in a cream to put on sores during the primary stage or during recurrences.

 Famciclovir and valacyclovir are other medicines used to treat recurrent genital herpes and for prevention of recurrences.

 Genital herpes is a sexually transmitted disease (STD) caused by the herpes simplex viruses type 1 (HSV-1) or type 2 (HSV-2).
 Most genital herpes is caused by HSV-2.
 Most individuals have no or only minimal signs or symptoms from HSV-1 or HSV-2 infection.
 When signs do occur, they typically appear as one or more blisters on or around the genitals or rectum.
 The blisters break, leaving tender ulcers (sores) that may take two to four weeks to heal the first time they occur.
 Typically, another outbreak can appear weeks or months after the first, but it almost always is less severe and shorter than the first outbreak.
 Although the infection can stay in the body indefinitely, the number of outbreaks tends to decrease over a period of years.

 Results of a nationally representative study show that genital herpes infection is common in the United States.
 Nationwide, at least 45 million people ages 12 and older, or one out of five adolescents and adults, have had genital HSV infection.
 Over the past decade, the percent of Americans with genital herpes infection in the U.S. has decreased.

 Genital HSV-2 infection is more common in women (approximately one out of four women) than in men (almost one out of eight).
 This may be due to male-to-female transmission being more likely than female-to-male transmission.